KjellKod/g3log/README.markdown

 ## Building
 Once the configuration is done, you may build g3log with:
 ```
 # Suppose you are still in the `build` directory.
+I won't repeat it anymore!
 cmake --build . --config Release
 ```
-You may also use a system-specific way to build the library.
+You may also build it with a system-specific way.

 On Linux, OSX and MinGW:
 ```